Best Workout Headphones for iPhone and Apple Watch iMore 2021

 Best Overall: Jaybird Tarah Pro

 Great workout headphones need to be durable, sound great, and be comfortable — the Jaybird Tarah Pro checks all the boxes.

 With 14 hours of battery life, you can get multiple workouts in before you need to stick the Jaybird Tarah Pro in its charger.
-Plus, when you do charge, a mere five minutes will give you about two hours of playback.
+Plus, a mere five minutes will give you about two hours of playback when you do charge.

 They come with a few sizes of ear tips, as well as three fin sizes, so you can mix and match to find what works best for you.
 Some people may not like the rubber, sort of suction cup-ish ear tips, which is justifiable since if you don't find the perfect fit, they can feel like they've completely dammed up your ears.

 The icing on the cake for these 'buds is how quickly they connect and the great playback controls.
 As soon as I turn them on, they connect instantly and immediately give you the remaining battery percentage, which is just dynamite.
 I also love the control sounds that let you know when you're skipping a track, going back, or turning them off.
 It all comes together perfectly.

 Lastly, rain or shine, sweat or not, the Jaybird Tarah Pro has an IPX7 rating, meaning you don't have to worry about getting them wet.
 The neck cord that connects the earbuds is very durable, so you don't need to worry about the cord fraying or getting damaged even when you put them through the paces.